 About Tim Lopez and #TeentigerTV

 Several summers ago, Tim Lopez began as a participant.
 He loves being creative with food and had no expectations of finding a deep interest in video production.
 He is now enrolled in Middlesex Community College Media Certificate Program.
-Tim succeeded Ben Negron, now a WPAA-TV Board Member, as Youth-Leader.
+As Youth-Leader, Tim succeeded Ben Negron, now a WPAA-TV Board Member.

 This past summer, Tim worked alongside Story Coach and Artistic Director Josiah Houston with a dozen new media makers.
 They explored interviewing with The Meet, script writing (Penny’s Playhouse), Advocacy (PSA), camera & video production (Piecing Democracy Together) after learning basic skills within the 6000 Books Initiative.
 Our youth bring culturally diverse books to life with audio-video production.
 Content is shared as part of TV Storytime, 4:30 pm Monday through Saturday.
 All content is added to the Youth Media Playlist here.